gems-uff/db-mining/README.md

 | related-work.py    | Traverses the DBLP XML file using the SAX API to get papers from major Database and Software Engineering conferences and journals | venue_keys.txt           | papers.xlsx |
 | related-work.ipynb  | Filters for papers with "database" on the title and that were published in Software Engineering venues                         | papers.xlsx  | filtered_papers.xlsx |

-- [Excel Spreadsheet](https://github.com/gems-uff/db-mining/raw/master/resources/annotated.xlsx)  (validate that all fields in the spreadsheet are filled in correctly, the convert of formulas may cause an error.)
+- [Excel Spreadsheet](https://github.com/gems-uff/db-mining/raw/master/resources/annotated.xlsx)  (validate that all fields in the spreadsheet are filled in correctly.
+The convertion of formulas may cause an error.)
-- [Collection Scripts](https://github.com/gems-uff/db-mining/tree/master/src) (see the installation instructions bellow to run the scripts in your computer)
+- [Collection Scripts](https://github.com/gems-uff/db-mining/tree/master/src) (see the installation instructions below to run the scripts on your computer)

 # Installation

 ## Requirements

-We assume you have Python 3.7+, Node 12.10+ and Git 2.23+ installed on your computer.
+We assume you have Python 3.7+, Node 12.10+, and Git 2.23+ installed on your computer.
-OBS: At the moment, sqlalchemy-utils has a incompatibility with sqlalchemy 1.4.0b1.
-Change to an older version, for example sqlalchemy 1.3.23.
+OBS: At the moment, sqlalchemy-utils has an incompatibility with sqlalchemy 1.4.0b1.
+Please use an older version, for example sqlalchemy 1.3.23.

 ## Steps for setting up the environment (needs to be done just once)